graphsense/trx-client/README.md

 ## Configuration

-A default config file for the client is provide in `conf/main_net_config.conf` according to your environment.
+A default config file for the client is provided in `conf/main_net_config.conf` according to your environment.
-By default the conf file is copied into the container at /home/dockeruser/main_net_config.conf.
+By default the conf file is copied into the container at /opt/graphsense/client.conf.

 Client data is persisted on the host machine using a Docker volume.
-In the default setting the local directory `./data` is mapped to to `/home/dockeruser/output-directory` inside the container.
+In the default setting the local directory `./data` is mapped to to `/opt/graphsense/data` inside the container.
-The same is true for the log directory produce by the tron client which resides in `/home/dockeruser/logs` and is by default mapped to `./logs/`.
+Logs are stored in the log directory created by the tron client which resides in `/home/dockeruser/logs` and is by default mapped to `./logs/`.
 To override these settings a Docker Compose override file can be used, e.g.